Chocolate Orange Muffins, light and fluffy, sumptuous and pillowy, rich and indulgent – everything we are told vegan food is not!

 Unless you have a better one!

 And here they are in their finery, all prettied up and ready for afternoon tea.
-I haven’t covered then with vegan buttercream (I’ll do that on another bake very soon!), I wanted their supreme chocolatey-ness to shine!
+I haven’t covered then with vegan buttercream because I wanted their supreme chocolatey-ness to shine!

 I flavoured my vegan chocolate muffins with tangerine marmalade because that is what I had to hand.
 For an even deeper orange taste use good Seville orange marmalade and prepare to have your socks blown off!
 It’s Seville season right now and I’ll be bubbling my marmalade towards the end of this week – a little bit of sunshine at the end of January is a very good thing!
 It also means I can make another batch of muffins – hoorah!